rubocode/frontier.nvim/doc/design/origin.md

 any other that supports xterm256 colors including _truecolor_ terminals.

 I was not too concerned about 16 color terminals at the time.
-I handled the situation via _nvim.config_ by checking the terminal type and switching to the system default when the terminal is neither xterm256 nor truecolor.
-A _vt100_ like situation is not a daily experience and if you find yourself logging into an external server and using some version of _vi_, you are not usually _coding_ but doing some _sysadmin_ work.
+I handled the situation via [_nvim.config_](https://github.com/rubocode/nvim.config) by checking the terminal type and switching to the system default when the terminal is neither xterm256 nor truecolor.
+A _vt100_ like situation is not a daily experience for me and if you find yourself logging into an external server and need to use some version of _vi_, you are not usually _coding_ but doing some _sysadmin_ work and don't have the luxury of setting up your _Personal Development Environment (PDE)_.
+You need a full PDE only on your development machine.
+At the moment, I don't even use _TMUX_ and I don't log in to other servers.

 I reached the point of successfully achieving the same look and feel on both _xterm256_ and _truecolor_ on macOS terminal and WezTerm.